Testimony: Minnesota GOP activist paid underage girls for sex, groomed them with gifts

 "He was the sex buyer," said Brugger.

+At the end of the lengthy hearing, U.S. Magistrate Judge Hildy Bowbeer ruled that Lazzaro should remain detained without bail.

-The 30-year-old also groomed his victims with expensive Prada purses, alcohol, vape pens and other gifts, he said as testimony continued into late Tuesday afternoon.
+According to Brugger's testimony, the 30-year-old also groomed his victims with expensive Prada purses, alcohol, vape pens and other gifts, he said as testimony continued into late Tuesday afternoon.
+Lazzaro, appearing in court wearing orange jail garb, did not speak, other than to plead not guilty on all charges.

 Gisela Castro Medina, a 19-year-old University of St. Thomas student who is charged as a co-conspirator, served as the "recruiter" for the young girls on Snapchat on Lazzaro's behalf, said Brugger.
 Medina worked for a property management company owned by Lazzaro.
 She also tutored Lazzaro's now-19-year-old girlfriend in high school algebra in exchange for partial tuition payment, said Bruegger.